dlt-hub/dlt/docs/website/blog/2023-06-14-dlthub-tongtest.md

 ### IV.
 Summary

-It worked! we can see how gpt can learn about an open source library by using `dlt`.
-It can also be used in different places.
-Moreover, by simply follow the steps above, you can customize the training to your needs.
+It worked! we can see how GPT can learn about an open source library by using `dlt` and utilizing the assistance of Langchain and Deeplake.
+Moreover, by simply follow the steps above, you can customize the GPT model training to your own needs.

 ***Curious?
 Give the Colab demo a try or share your questions with us, and we'll have ChatGPT address them in our upcoming article.***